 Test Kitchen tip: Add an old-school touch to your carrot cake by stirring in some raisins, shredded coconut, chopped walnuts and/or well-drained crushed pineapple.
 Each will give your carrot cake texture and some added sweetness.

 Healthy tip: You can also replace half, or all, of the canola oil with an equal amount of unsweetened applesauce.
 This swap not only gives your cake some apple flavor but reduces the fat content, too.

-Grease and flour two 9-in. round baking pans.
-If you’re unfamiliar with our no-fail way to grease a cake pan, be sure to check out this easy how-to.
+Grease and flour two 9-in. round baking pans (Psst!
+Check out our no-fail way on how to grease a cake pan.
 Divide the cake batter evenly between the pans and then bake them in a 350° oven for 35-40 minutes, or until a toothpick inserted in centers comes out clean.